OctopusDeploy/docs/docs/getting-started/setup-octopus-deploy.md

 Your self-hosted Octopus Server is now ready to use.

-Before you do anything else, click the **View master key** link, copy your master key, and store it somewhere safe.
+Before you do anything else, click the **View Master Key** link, copy your Master Key, and store it somewhere safe.

 To launch the Octopus Web Portal, click **Open in browser** from the **Octopus Manager** and log in with the credentials you configured during the installation process.